PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: : Methodology

 \paragraph{ Program dependence graph (\graph)} To perform fine-grained diagnosis, \agent augments each microservice node in the \sgraph with a \textit{program dependence graph} (\graph)~\cite{ferrante1987pdg}, enabling reasoning over code paths and potential fault sites.
 For a microservice program \(P\) comprising a finite set of single-entry–single-exit (SESE) hammock blocks \(B = \{b_1, \ldots, b_n\}\)~\cite{johnson_pst_1994,fubo_hammock_2004}, the \graph is defined as a labeled directed graph \(G_P = (V, E, \lambda_V, \lambda_E, \prec)\).
-Here, \(V = B\), and edges \(E = E_{\text{ctl}} \cup E_{\text{data}} \cup E_{\text{call}}\) capture control-, data-, and call-dependence between blocks; \(\lambda_V\) and \(\lambda_E\) annotate nodes and edges with their corresponding semantic attributes.
-A containment relation \(\prec\) specifies when one hammock block syntactically contains another, inducing a hierarchical structure spanning module-, class-, function-, and statement-level regions.
-This hierarchy allows \agent to traverse and reason about the program at whatever granularity is most informative for RCA.
+Here, \(V = B\), and edges \(E = E_{\text{ctl}} \cup E_{\text{data}} \cup E_{\text{call}}\) capture control-, data-, and call-dependence between blocks. \(\lambda_V\) and \(\lambda_E\) annotate nodes and edges with their corresponding semantic attributes: \(\lambda_V\) includes node type, defined and used variables, string literals, and code snippets, and \(\lambda_E\) includes dependency type (control-flow, data-flow, or caller-callee) and associated variable or function names.
+A containment relation \(\prec\) specifies when one hammock block syntactically contains another, inducing a hierarchical structure over module-, class-, function-, and statement-level regions.
+This hierarchy allows \agent to traverse and reason about the program at the most informative granularity for RCA.

 Provided with the microservice codebases, \agent automatically generates the \graph for microservices as part of the initialization process, using static program analysis tools: Tree-sitter~\cite{tree_sitter_zenodo_2025} for parsing hammock blocks and CLDK~\cite{rahul2024cldk} for data, call, and control relationship analysis.
 The PDGs generated are stored as adjacency lists in JSON files.
 This ensures a lightweight, language-agnostic universal format that facilitates efficient storage, management, update, and query.
 During agentic RCA, \agent loads the \graph for each microservice under investigation at runtime.